mtyt/melawati-site/docs/index.md

 ## [Pre-order now](mailto:melawatimodular@gmail.com)!
 We are currently ordering parts and sending the PCBs out for production.
-You can already pre-order a sweet Oddity module of the first batch for EUR 289.00 (+shipping) by [sending us an email (melawatimodular@gmail.com)!](mailto:melawatimodular@gmail.com)
+You can already pre-order a sweet Oddity module of the first batch for EUR 289.00 incl.
+VAT (+shipping) by [sending us an email (melawatimodular@gmail.com)!](mailto:melawatimodular@gmail.com)

 We will give you payment details and let you know when we can ship the module.